Lute | Arrival of the gleams and sparks in everything

 This work goes in an altered and dreamy visual direction.
 Immersed in an empty space and colored by special light / video effects, two figures appear as unidentifiable beings that dance and construct strange objects.
 Uncertainty remains throughout their mysterious actions: are they creatures of the dream or are they animals that dream of?
 Are two aliens fallen from the sky in exploration or are they explorers in the Antarctic preparing a base camp?
 Are they ancient Etruscans in celebration or are they the looks of men intent on picking up signs from the sky?
-Yet something in their very nature is altered, as if to reveal artificial mutations: they are entirely human, but they wear close-fitting suits and drag a dried and mysteriously colored flora from chemical baths or genetic crossings onto the shoulders.
-Their perpetual and incessant action suggests a mysterious activity by bees.
+Yet something in their nature is very altered, as if to reveal artificial mutations: they are entirely human, but they wear close-fitting suits and drag a dried flora onto the shoulders mysteriously colored by chemical baths or genetic mutation.
+Their perpetual and incessant action suggests a mysterious activity like bees.
 Something exact, almost mechanical, transpires in their actions in drawing trajectories and spatial geometries.
 They dance in an invented, polyglot language that crosses codes and ultimately chooses none.
 Almost wanted to throw in the ether a message understandable to all animals.
 Or decrypt something in the infinite possibilities of saying.

 This is perhaps only the design of a small and senseless arabesque.